data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Staging Layer - Loading Persistent Staging Area tables.md

-# Design Pattern - Generic - Loading Persistent Staging Area tables
+# Design Pattern - Staging Layer - Loading Persistent Staging Area tables

 ## Purpose
 This Design Pattern describes how to load data from the Staging Area (STG) to the History Staging Area (HSTG) - also known as the Persistent Staging Area (PSA).